 The school has a fully trained Pastoral Team who work tirelessly, showing care in their support for all students and families.

-All pupils know that there are adults in the school whom they can approach in confidence if they are in difficulty or feeling worried and that their concerns will be taken seriously and treated with care and respect.
+All pupils know that they can approach any adult in the school in confidence if they are in difficulty or feeling worried and that their concerns will be taken seriously and treated with care and respect.

 The Personal Development Curriculum